Los Angeles, CA – April 22, 2017

 Los Angeles is the location we chose for a rest stop.
 It is a long way from Grand Junction, Colorado to Wellington, New Zealand.

 At the Marriott Residence Inn on Century Boulevard, we lounged around in the room until it was time for dinner.
-About 20 steps from the hotel is a wonderful restaurant, Zpizza Tap Room.
+About 20 steps from the hotel is a great restaurant, Zpizza Tap Room.
 They sell pizza either whole or by the slice.
 Their hand-tossed pizza is delicious.
-The crust is thin; not paper thin, but certainly not thick and doughy.
+The crust is thin; not paper-thin, but certainly not thick and doughy.
 Also offered are craft beers.
 We opted for wine instead of beer.
 After dinner, it was back upstairs for some television and sleep.

 Once we parked, I walked back up to the entry sign while Leslie waited on the boardwalk.
 I was certainly not the only one who decided to take a photograph of the sign.
 Group after group of people stopped to take a “souvenir” photo beneath the iconic Santa Monica Pier sign.
 All the while, the locals went by, hardly noticing the tourists.
 In the first photograph I posted, a blurred runner attests to that fact.

 The pier itself is not as large as I had imagined.
-Much to my amazement, there was parking right on the pier.
-There was additional parking in a paved lot at beach level.
-As we began to stroll along the pier, it was obvious that the pier was not quite in full swing.
+Much to my amazement, there was parking right on the dock.
+There was additional parking in a paved lot at the beach level.
+As we began to stroll along the pier, it was evident that the pier was not quite in full swing.
 Since we are usually early when we go anywhere, we frequently miss the largest crowds, which is just fine with us.

-In addition to the larger buildings and restaurants on the pier, there were numerous kiosks.
+In addition to the more significant buildings and restaurants on the pier, there were numerous kiosks.
 The kiosks had all manner of tourist kitsch.
-Of course, we had purchase some kitsch; specifically, our prerequisite refrigerator magnet.
+Of course, we had purchased some kitsch; specifically, our prerequisite refrigerator magnet.

-At the end of the pier, we sat on a bench near the Mariasol restaurant and watched all the sights.
-There were a lot of people fishing from the pier.
+At the end of the pier, we sat near the Mariasol restaurant and watched all the sights.
+There were a lot of people fishing from the dock.
 While we were there, we did not see anyone catch anything.
 Maybe on other days at other times, those fishing have much better luck.

 I did not realize the Santa Monica Pier was the end of Route 66 until I saw the Route 66 Last Stop Shop at the end of the pier.
-When we walked back along the pier, we saw the “End of the Line” sign.
+When we walked back along the dock, we saw the “End of the Trail” sign.

-Just like the last time I was there, the In-N-Out Burger by LAX was absolutely packed.
+Just like the last time I was there, the In-N-Out Burger by LAX was packed.
 Somehow we were lucky enough to find a parking space.
 Inside the restaurant, all the employees moved at a frenetic pace.
-It is an amazing site to see all the employees working assembly-line-fashion to fulfill the dozens and dozens of hamburger orders.
+It is a fantastic sight to see all the employees working assembly-line-fashion to fulfill the dozens and dozens of hamburger orders.